fbpx

 Reviving Native Grasslands

 Native grasslands were found across Virginia’s capital region long before the first settlers plowed fields and sowed crops.
 Native wildflowers and grasses form complex communities that feed all kinds of native birds, insects, and mammals.
-In the past year, CRLC has taken on new projects with our partners to revive native grasslands at the James River Park System and the Varina LandLab.
+Recently, CRLC has taken on new projects with our partners to revive native grasslands at the James River Park System and the Varina LandLab.
 Restoring native habitats ensures that native wildflowers and the delightful animals that depend on them will be around for the next generation.
 Give a gift to support grassland restoration!

 Bill Shanabruch and Gera Williams assist CRLC staff at a meadow survey at the James River Park Headquarters.